dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme-html.md

 In `wp-content/themes` create a new directory/folder, name it whatever you like, maybe `my-cool-theme` (from here out I will refer to your theme directoy as <span class="lang:default decode:true crayon-inline "><your-theme></span> Note the directory should not have any spaces in it).
 Create the three files that we will be using: `style.css`, `functions.php`, and `index.php`.
 Once that is done, copy the header code from the Twenty Fifteen `style.css` (that we just looked at), and paste it at the top of <span class="lang:default decode:true crayon-inline "><your-theme>/style.css</span> - note: make sure to rename `Twenty Fifteen` to what you want your theme to be called.

-Now when we go to `Appearances > Themes` you should see <span class="lang:default decode:true crayon-inline "><your-theme-name></span> as an option to activate.
+Now when we go to <span class="lang:default decode:true crayon-inline ">Appearances > Themes</span> you should see <span class="lang:default decode:true crayon-inline "><your-theme-name></span> as an option to activate.
 Go ahead and activate your theme!
 (If you get an error message, check to make sure you created index.php and functions.php and that neither of them have any spaces or extra content)

 Awesome, you just activated your theme!
 Let's go look at it by going to the frontend.